|

 break in 1915 and 1916.

-and laid claim to the mythical national championship -- a sad happening,
+to lay claim to the mythical national championship.

 Dobie had to scramble for opponents in 1915 with Oregon, Oregon State